Find Your Perfect School

-Mount Holyoke College is a renowned institution that produces women leaders, from sought-after medical professionals, research pioneers to Pulitzer Prize-winning playwrights.
+Mount Holyoke College is a renowned institution that produces women leaders, from sought-after medical professionals, and research pioneers to Pulitzer Prize-winning playwrights.

 Grounded on the conviction that women are more than capable of making a difference in the world, Mount Holyoke College perseveres.

-As modern women, it will not be hard to feel at ease in the small-town feel that the community in the college brings.
+As a modern women, it will not be hard to feel at ease in the small-town feel that the community in the college brings.
 Find where you belong amid the 800-acre campus.
 Take a stroll to the Mount Holyoke College Art Museum and be inspired by the unbelievable art pieces that the women who came before you have created.

 You can immerse in the beauty of the skies in the John Payson Williston Observatory or find meaning in the various life forms in the campus’ botanic garden, lakes, and waterfalls.
 The Mount Holyoke Range State Park provides a perfect getaway whenever you feel tired and drained from college stress.

 Mount Holyoke College is not removed from the progress of the modern world as it sits close to the cities of Amherst and Northampton.

 Take a tour of this beautiful campus and be transported to the time when Mary Lyons, a woman so ahead of her time, founded the institution and the great college town that students now call their home.

 The colleges in the North all boast top-quality educational standards.

 Students in a college town see great college major and minor selections, experienced professors and advisors ready to provide guidance and assistance, and a complete set of tools and facilities for top-quality education.

 (A space dynamics laboratory couldn’t hurt!)
 Colleges in a Northern college town may also get more research funding, depending on their programs.